How to Keep Your Luggage and Clothes From Stinking

 - Hang dry with all the pockets and zippers wide open

 Keeping your bag smelling fresh is more important than you think—especially if you want to make friends while you travel.
-Luckily, it’s easy to keep your carry on backpack and your travel clothing smelling great on the road.
+Luckily, it’s easy to keep your

 - Pack a small dry bag or extra packing cube to separate dirty clothes